gematik/app-thunderbird-kim-plugin/README.md

-# Gematik KIM Thunderbird plugin
+# FDK KIM Thunderbird plugin

+fork of the famous GEMATIK KIM Thunderbird plugin

 ## Purpose

-Plugin for setting `X-KIM-Dienstkennung` message header on sending a message and showing the value of this header on received messages.
+Plugin for setting `X-KIM-Dienstkennung` and `Content-Description` message header on sending a message and showing the value of this header on received messages.

 ## Installation